 If you’re looking for the most cost effective option without sacrificing aesthetics and functionality, why not consider vinyl flooring?
 Instead of hacking, vinyl flooring can simply be laid over existing tiles and sprucing up the space entirely.

-Although vinyl has a plastic feel, it is also waterproof and hardy, making it ideal for even the wet areas.
+Although vinyl has a plastic feel, it is also waterproof and hardy, making it ideal for areas with water exposure.

 Use your credit card to pay for big-ticket items to accrue cashback and miles

 Sign up for a credit card before you embark on your renovation.
-Chances are, most credit cards have welcome promotions such as cashback upon a minimum spend, or bonus miles.
+Most credit cards have welcome promotions such as cashback upon a minimum spend, or bonus miles that you can use to offset the costs of the renovation.

 Decide whether a cashback card or miles card works better for you, and you could reap the benefits and treat yourself once the renovation is over.
 With all the big-ticket purchases, you might even be able to take a free vacation and reward yourself for a job well done!